austinjturner/survey-monkey-SYSC4806/README.md

   - Multiple choice
   - Number range
 - The creator of a survey can view the results of surveys they have created
+- Features can be toggled using [Togglz](https://www.togglz.org/) console

 ## Plan for the Next Sprint
-- Enable feature toggle
-- Improve UI graphics for viewing results
+- Pitch the app to SurveyMonkey

 ## Diagrams
 ### UML Diagram